Investing Into B and C Class Multi-Family Assets With Value-Add Opportunities

 It is generally agreed that a balanced portfolio will also include real estate (not your primary residence) in some form.
 This could be direct ownership in a condo or a second single family home or a portfolio investment.

-The CalTier Fund gives you ability to add commercial real estate and enjoy all the benefits without most of the risks and headaches typically associated with this asset class.
+The CalTier Fund gives you access to add commercial real estate without many of the challenges typically associated with this asset class.
 How much you add to your portfolio is up to you.

 Multifamily: A Stable Real Estate Class